 The following charts and tables depict simple heuristics of the incentive mechanisms.
 In all heuristics we vary one input in the VNL reward formula while keeping the other inputs unchanged and plot the amount of VNL in each case.

 The first case observes the VNL attribution as a function of profits.
 We keep the Holding/Trading Ratios constant and inspect what happens to the attributed VNL.
 As we increase the sell price of the trade, while keeping the WAER constant, our profits increase.
-As profits increase 5-fold from 2 ETH to 10 ETH or 10-fold from 2 ETH to 20 ETH, there is almost a linear relationship with the increase associated with the VNL reward.
-A small difference to the linear dependence between ETH profits and VNL results from the change in Value Protection Coefficient.
+As profits increase 5-fold from 2 ETH to 10 ETH or 10-fold from 2 ETH to 20 ETH, there is a linear relationship with the increase associated with the VNL reward.

 The second case observes the VNL attribution when we keep profits constant, but vary the Holding/Trading Ratio (Squared).
 The ratio is determined by how early the trader is participating in the Vanilla system and how long they are keeping their positions before closing them.
 The following chart depicts a case in which we vary the sell block number and keep the weighted average block constant.